malnick/mantle/README.md

 Mantle decrypts the JSON and POSTs it to a single or multiple Marathon's.
 It then returns only "success" or "failure" to the POSTing client so the client never receives the decrypted data.

-The only difference between the JSON for Mantle and the JSON for Marathon is all Mantle JSON must have a top level "user":"$name" attribute to signify which  user key to use.
-Mantle will return "Access denied" if the user can not decrypt the specified value.

 ## Available Commands

 ```mantle deploy $somejson.json```: Decrypts all `DEC[$string]` statements and POSTs to Marathon(s).